What We Do

 These programs help develop fitness, a positive use of leisure time, reduction of stress, appreciation for the environment and social and interpersonal skills.
 Learn More

-Upon completing our year-long program, graduates are offered the opportunity to become Teen Challenge Interns.
+Upon completing our year-long program, graduates are offered the opportunity to take part in our Teen Challenge Phase '4' Program.
 Learn More

-Teen Challenge Canada operates faith-based residential treatment facilities for women and men struggling with chemical addiction and other life-controlling issues.
+Teen Challenge Canada operates faith-based residential treatment facilities for women and men struggling with drug or alcohol addiction dependency issues.
 The 12-month program first began in the 1960's in Toronto and has since expanded to locations across Canada.

 Admission is available to age-of-majority and older dependent in the province